Asian Art Outpost

 bodai

-The Bodhi is the moment of completion in Buddhism.
-It is when all things become known, and you have completed your journey to enlightenment.
+It is when all things become known and you have completed your journey to enlightenment.

-The reference is to the Bodhi tree where Siddhartha Gautama (the legendary man and who established the Buddhist religion), achieved enlightenment.
-Sometimes this is referred to as "the tree of enlightenment", but if you want the full version with the character for tree on the end, please see our other entry.
+The reference is to the Bodhi tree where Siddhartha Gautama (the legendary man who established the Buddhist religion) achieved enlightenment.
+Sometimes this is referred to as “the tree of enlightenment,” but if you want the full version with the character for a tree at the end, please see the Bodhi Tree entry.

-See Also...
-Buddha | Nirvana | Enlightenment
+See Also: Buddha | Nirvana | Enlightenment

 Kensho - Initial Enlightenment